 customs, atmosphere and traditions

-tive years when Cook emerged from
+to illuminate the all important formative years when Cook emerged from

 the obscurity of country life in 18th